caseymullineaux/caseymullineaux.github.io/_posts/azure-devops/2019-03-02-azure-devops-part-3.md

 ## Agent job settings

 Agent jobs contain a list of **tasks** that we want to execute on the build agent.
-Just like the `pipelines` box, clicking on the `agent job` box allows us to configure the settings for the agent job.
+Just like the `pipeline` box, clicking on the `agent job` box allows us to configure the settings for the agent job.

 1. Give the agent job a name and leave all other settings as default